AndyMc3000/ci-ms3-pool-club/README.md

 #### Future Features ####
 Unfortunately I ran out of time to implement all of the site features which I had planned to implement at the beginning of the project.
 These items can be seen in the site Wireframes, in routes/function in the app.py file, and in HTML pages in the Templates folder.
 These and other additional possible features are listed below.
 I wss advised to leave the HTML pages and Flask/Python code for these features in place to show the intended 'direction of travel' for the site.

-1. A League Archive which can be accessed from the Homepage.
+1. A 'League Archive' which can be accessed from the Homepage.
 This would allow a user to select an historical League from a droppdown listand view the final Table for that League.
 An Archived League would be created when a current/active league is deleted from the edit-league.html page.
 It would capture all the league stats for the users in the current league and create a new document in a MongoDB 'archive' collection.
 There is a 'Coming Soon' section on index.html to show where this feature would be positioned/accessed from.
-1. Find a Player
+1. A 'Find a Player' feature.
+Accessible from the Player Homepage, this would allow a registered user to search for and find information about another player.
+This infromation would include a players contact details (telephone & email), and would also show the current League statistics for that user.
+This would enable to player to get in touch with another member in order to organise a league match, and to understand where that player sits in the League Table without having to search through the League Table on the Homepage.
-1. My Match List
+1. A 'My Match List' feature.
+Accesible from the Player Homepage, this would allow a user to see a list of all League participants, along with the number of matches they have played against each player.
-1. My League History
+1. A 'My League History' feature.
+Acceesible from the Player Homepage, this would allow a user to select an Archived league and view what their final statistics were in that League.
-1. Add Admin
+1. An 'Add Admin' feature.
+Accessible from the Admin Homepage, this would allow an Admin to select a member from a dropdown list, and enable them to make that memeber an Admin by updating a boolean Admin value in that members user document in MongoDB.
-1. Edit a Match
+1. An 'Edit a Match' feature.
+Accessible from the Admin Homepage, this would allow an Admin to select a Match from a dropdown list and then edit and update the values of that Match document.
+It would also allow an Admin to delete a Match record.
-1. Edit a Player
+1. An 'Edit a Player' feature.
+Accessible from the Admin Homepage, this would allow an Admin to select a Player from a dropdown list and then edit and update the values of that Player document.
+It would also allow an Admin to delete a Player record.
 1. The Club may decide it wants to charge members an annual membership fee.
 The CPC site could be used to collect this fee from members.
 This would require the integration of a billing system.
-1. The Club may want to run a Pool Championship (a knockout tournament) in addition to Leagues at particular times, e.g an Xmas Pool Championship.
-The site could be updated to add a Championship bracket system.
+1. The Club may want to run a Pool Championship (a knockout tournament) in addition to Leagues, at particular times, e.g an Xmas Pool Championship.
+The site could be updated to add logic and a data schema for a Championship bracket system.
 1. The Club may want to sell merchandise in order to raise funds for prizes and tours.
 The site could be updated to add a shop selling Club themed merchandise.

 #### [Back To Top ^ ](#top-of-page) ####